circuit/polymer/README.md

  1. Clone this repo
  2. Install node-static via `npm install node-static`
- 3. Run the example by navigating to `http://localhost:8080/conference.html`
+ 3. Run the example by navigating to `http://localhost:8080/chat-example.html`

 ## Develop your own component

  1. Fork this repo
- 2. Enhance the circuit-jsapi component with APIs you need from the [JS Client API](https://circuitsandbox.net/sdk/)
+ 2. Create your own amazing components
- 4. Create your own amazing components
+ 3. Include circuit-api to take advantage of the Circuit API
- 5. Share them with the rest of us :)
+ 4. Share them with the rest of us :)